yoos/school/cs331/notes.md

   * Keep tautologies out of the knowledge base.
   * Resolution.   <!-- TODO: Figure this out. -->

+# Bayesian Networks
+  * Directed acyclic graph (i.e., cause and effect) of conditionally independent nodes (why acyclic?).
+This can be used to break up a probability of many factors into one with fewer factors.
+  * D-separation (two special cases) used to determine conditional independence.

 Technical detail: "cost" functions need to be minimized. "utility" functions need to be maximized.

 Try GA on PID tuning.